 If you regularly travelled on the West Coast route at the weekend (say, you lived in Manchester but worked in London during the week) you could save a lot of money by working out the cheapest qualifying First Class tickets and then bulk-buying them.
 This would get you a year of free weekend First Class travel.

 However … the future of Traveller is currently up in the air due to the indecision over awarding a new West Coast franchise.
 It has now reopened to new members.
-The criteria for being invited to join are here.

 That leaves East Coast Rewards as the only mainstream loyalty programme available.